 The standard completion time for the major is four years, but it is possible for students willing to work on their degree over summer and winter sessions to complete it in three years.

 BS-SCD students may also choose to undertake the 4+1 accelerated program toward a Master’s Degree in Regional Planning (BSSCD+MRP) or the 4+2 Master of Landscape Architecture (BSSCD+MLA).

 Below are examples of what the different academic paths might look like.

 4 Year Path The standard completion time for the major.

-3 Year Path The Sustainable Community Development Bachelor's Degree is both rigorous and flexible, with a high percentage of elective courses.
+3 Year Path The Sustainable Community Development Bachelor's Degree is both rigorous and flexible.
 As such, it is very feasible to complete it in three years.
-A suggested curriculum to achieve the Sustainable Community Development degree in three years is available here.

 4+1 Accelerated Bachelor in SCD and Master of Regional Planning The accelerated BS-SCD + MRP (5 years) will prepare students for a professional career in public policy, resource management, economic development and planning at the national, state and local level.